opentoonz/opentoonz_docs/source/painting_animation_levels.rst

 .. tip:: **To close a gap in a vector drawing outline:**

-    1. Select the Tape tool (), set the type to Normal and set whether to join vectors, or to create a smooth joining.
+    1. Select the Tape tool (|tape|), set the type to Normal and set whether to join vectors, or to create a smooth joining.

     2. Do one of the following: